Documentation Index

 2. Filters or Folders

-Using the Folders and Filters panels on the left of the screen, you can switch between how you view your assets in the asset pane, choosing between:
+Using the Folders and Filters panels on the left-hand side of the screen, you can choose the way assets are displayed in the asset pane, selecting between:

-• Filtering by Metadata in the filter panel by selecting the Filters icon ( ).
-This allows you to customize the filter panel options of metadata.
+• Filtering by metadata in the filter panel by selecting the Filters icon ( ).
+This allows you to customize the filter panel options of the selected metadata.

 • Viewing by folder path and location by selecting the Folders icon ( ).